joetric/doverde/README.md

 # Delaware Open Vendor Expense & Revenue Data Engine (DOVERDE)
-Automated revenue and expense ETL and analysis using Delaware open revenue and checkbook datasets, Polars, and the Socrata Open Data API.
+Agency-agnostic automated revenue and expense ETL and analysis using Delaware open revenue and checkbook datasets, Polars, and the Socrata Open Data API.
 Designed to run in Google Colab using Google Drive.

 ## Configuration in config.yaml
 - By default, data will only download if dataset on [data.delaware.gov](https://data.delaware.gov/) is newer.
 To change, set `force_refresh` to `True`.